DerouineauNicolas/Hellqualizer/README.md

 Intro
 -------------------

-This program is decoding, filtering and playing encoded audio streams in real time.
+This program is decoding/recording, filtering and playing encoded audio streams in real time.

 Execution
 -------------------
+For encoded streams (If a video is provided, only the audio track will be processed)

 	./Hellqualizer ~/musique/some_music.mp4

+For realtime alsa input (Experimental support, default alsa device is selected)

+ 	./Hellqualizer -alsa

 EQ can be controlled through the keyboard at runtime: